IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 export INPUT_VINA=$PWD/5wlo
 export OUTPUT_VINA=$PWD/5wlo_output
 ```
-Add the necessary permissions to write to the output folder:
+Add the necessary permissions to the output folder so Docker can write to it:
 ```bash
 sudo chmod -R 777 $OUTPUT_VINA
 ```
 ### 4. Run the Docker Container
-Check if the Docker image was built successfully:
+Check if the Docker image was built successfully by listing Docker images:
 ```bash
 docker images | grep docker_vina
 ```